What equipment do I need to start recording?

 What audio interface do I need to get started?

-For the start, go with an interface, offering at least two microphone preamps with XLR-Inputs with an onboard easy to use gain-knob on the interface itself, offering a level meter or some kind of clipping indicator.
+For the start, go with an interface that has at least two microphone preamps with XLR-Inputs.
+It also should have an onboard easy to use gain-knob on the interface itself with a level meter or some kind of clipping indicator.

 If you want to use a condenser microphone, make sure that the preamps provide “48V phantom power” and an XLR-connector.
-As these types of microphones have active components inside, they need this special power supply voltage to work.
+Condenser microphones need this special power supply voltage to work.

 What your audio interface should feature: